jwfh/cs3100-project/README.md

 For example, one may write

-    Provide a _counterexample_ to the claim that $f(x) = \sqrt{x}$ is $f\colon \mathbb{R} \to \mathbb{R}$.
-State the **correct mapping
+    Provide a _counterexample_ to the claim that $f(x) = \sqrt{x}$ is
+    $f\colon \mathbb{R} \to \mathbb{R}$.
+State the **correct mapping**.

 ## GRAPHICS
 Images may be linked using Markdown syntax or uploaded using the **Upload Image** button.
-Uploaded images must be in JPEG or PNG formar and must be below 1024KB.
+Uploaded images must be in JPEG or PNG format and must be below 1024KB.
 Images uploaded undergo compression and the resultant file is accessible via a generated link that is automatically inserted, with Markdown image markup, at the location of the cursor in the text pane.